 How many times you tried to cut out felt and it didn’t turned out the way you wanted to?

-Have you ever wonder how to cut perfect felt shapes for your felt crafts?
+Have you ever wonder what would be the best way to cut felt shapes for your craft projects?

 Is there an easy way even for those teeny tiny pieces?

 Yes, there is a way how to cut felt perfectly and it is so simple that you may think how could you not know about it.

 I have been struggle with this for a long time in the beginning.
 I would print out pattern, cut it and transfer to a felt with erasable pen.
 That process worked fine, but it was time-consuming, which was kinda frustrating.
 Eventually I stopped using patterns for my quiet books – I would just take scissors, piece of felt and cut it from my head.
 Sometimes it required lots of ‘fixing’ or ’starting over’.

 Doing it for a yeas now, I still cut objects for my quiet books without pattern, I only use patterns for a complex objects and activities.
 I also wrote about Sewing with felt for beginners which may help you choose the right thread and needle for sewing felt.

 However, I still do lots of sewing DIY projects for my kids when I will use pattern and that is why this secret of cutting felt was huge game changer for me:

 For perfectly cut felt you will need Freezer Paper which is an amazing product.
 And beside felt you can also use Freezer paper for cutting appliqués on other fabric.
 I find it useful whenever I need to transfer pattern on a fabric or felt.

 Please note: Freezer Paper is not the same as baking or wax paper.
 Freezing paper has on shiny side (plastic coated), and one dull.
 Dull is the one you want to trace or print your pattern, and shiny coated is the on that will melt and stick to felt or fabric under the heat of iron.